lukebrit27/DogBreedClassifier/README.md

 # DogBreedClassifier

 This repo contains the code for a dog breed classifier application, built using popular Machine Learning Image Processing techniques.
-All code for building the application can be found in the dog_app.ipynb jupyter notebook.
 The final Machine Learning model underlying the application is model_transfer.pth.

 There are 2 important data sets associated with helping to build this application.
 See below for links to these data sets.